rheiland/xml2jupyter/paper/paper.md

 $ python xml2jupyter.py config_biorobots.xml test_user_params.py
 $ jupyter notebook test_gui.ipynb
 ```
-This should produce the following notebook in your browser after selecting `Run all` in the `Cell` menu:
+This should display a minimal notebook in your browser and, after selecting `Run all` in
+the `Cell` menu, you should see the notebook shown in Figure 2.

 ![The biorobots parameters rendered as Jupyter widgets.](images/test_biorobots_params.png)